Veteran Caregiver: Taking Care of Your Veteran and Yourself

-The returning veteran who is struggling with a mental health and/or a substance abuse disorder can impact their family in many ways.
-Some vets with PTSD are more inclined to engage in domestic violence and tend to divorce more often than those without PTSD.
-When you are the marital partner of a vet with PTSD, you may experience a variety of outcomes, including:8
+The returning Veteran who is struggling with a mental health and/or a substance use disorder can impact their family in many ways.
+Some Vets with PTSD are more inclined to engage in domestic violence and tend to divorce more often than those without PTSD.
+When you are the marital partner of a Vet with PTSD, you may experience a variety of outcomes, including:8

 - Less marital satisfaction.

 - Feeling like you are going to fall apart and break down.